Doctor of Pharmacy

 • Two (2) courses in Organic Chemistry (four semester credit hours each including a lab)

-• Two (2) course in General Biology (with Cell Biology) (four semester credit hours each including a lab).
+• Two (2) courses in General Biology (with Cell Biology) (four semester credit hours each including a lab).

 • One (1) course in Human/Mammalian Physiology (three semester credit hours each including lab).